brouhaha/a2zip/README.md

 have up to nine significant characters, and added some improvements to I/O capabilities.
 The v4 interpreters are known as EZIP.
 There were five revisions of the Apple II EZIP interpreter, designated 2A through 2D, and 2H.
+These require an Apple IIe, IIc, IIC+, or IIgs with at least 128 KiB of RAM.

 Early work on reverse-engineering these is present in the source file "ezip.asm".
 This does not use an include file for macro definitions.